 The design of the STL has been driven by the intention of separating algorithms from data structures.

-Data can even be drawn from a stream as we will see in the next post.
+Data can even be drawn from a stream as we see in How to split a string in C++.

 The intention to separate algorithms from data structures has been accomplished with an interface: iterators.

 In order to benefit from all the advantages offered by the large variety of algorithms, data has to present an Iterator interface.

 Here we show how to do this for different kinds of data.

 For C arrays, pointers play the role of iterators.

 std::for_each(myInts, myInts + 100, doSomething);